hetjagani/CloudCostCalculator/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 (See [configure](#configure))

-## Build

-### Configure
+## Configure

-In order to use this application you have to generate an IAM user (Programmatic access for API use) with AWSPriceListServiceFullAccess policy attached.
+In order to use this application you have to generate an IAM user (Programmatic access for API use) with AWSPriceListServiceFullAccess policy attached ([more info here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console)).

 After generation of the user, you will get access key and a secret key which will be used to access AWS Price List API.
 Run the following command to inject those tokens in code: